Most types protect against STIs

 - Can be used with any other method, except the internal condom

 - Hormone free

-- They come in many styles, sizes and textures to help increase pleasure for you and your partner
+- They come in many styles, sizes, and textures.
+This can help increase pleasure for you and your partner.

 - Easy to get from clinics or over the counter